Sira-fet/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this is aREADME.md for c functions and nested loops
+this is a README.md for c functions and nested loops